SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Note that if the character wants to go from a small part of a larger unit to a larger unit (such as a hand to an arm), she must purchase a whole new implant and go through the procedure as if she were getting a new part (see the “After Character Creation” part of the “Getting Cybernetic Implants” section earlier in this chapter).
+Note that if the character wants to go from a small part of a larger unit to a larger unit (such as a hand to an arm), she must purchase a whole new implant and go through the procedure as if she were getting a new part (see the "After Character Creation" part of the "Getting Cybernetic Implants" section earlier in this chapter).
 Hopefully, the shop where she’s getting the new parts from will buy her old cybernetic implants from her.

 Determining the Installation
 Difﬁculty

-Every type of cybernetic implant has a base surgery diﬃculty, which indicates how challenging it is to install a standard, no-frills unit.
+Every type of cybernetic implant has a base surgery difficulty, which indicates how challenging it is to install a standard, no-frills unit.
 Of course, few characters will want to go through the trouble just to have a fake limb that works exactly the same as the original.
 Characters may choose to upgrade their cybernetic implants by taking Special Abilities, which represent a program or additional piece of equipment added to unit.
-To ﬁgure out how diﬃcult it is to install an upgraded unit, the player determines the creation point cost of the Special Ability, including any additional ranks and any Enhancements and Limitations and their ranks.
+To ﬁgure out how difficult it is to install an upgraded unit, the player determines the creation point cost of the Special Ability, including any additional ranks and any Enhancements and Limitations and their ranks.
 (The player determines the creation point